 - Use private networking with firewall restrictions

-- Add SSH key pinning policy at your deployment layer
+- Add SSH key pinning at your deployment layer

 # Good: Local development